Fitting High-Dimensional Interaction Models with Error Control: Searching Interaction Spaces

 \subsection{Simulated Data}

 Simulated data is used to demonstrate the ability of RAI to identify polynomials in complex spaces.
-Our simulated explanatory variables have the following distribution:
+Our simulated explanatory features have the following distribution:

-The true mean of $Y$, $\mu_Y$, includes four terms which are polynomials in the first ten marginal variables:
+The true mean of $Y$, $\mu_Y$, includes four terms which are polynomials in the first ten marginal features:

 The coefficients $\beta_1,\ldots,\beta_4$, are equal given the norm of the interaction and are chosen to yield a true model \Rs of approximately .83.
 The t-statistics of features in the true model range between 25 and 40.
+It is important to note that the features are tested ``back to front,'' meaning that features one through ten are considered last.
+This is a worst case ordering for our methods, as they are forced to test all irrelevant features first.

-\mynotesH{give minimum eigenvalue of simulated data sets} We first simulate a small-p environment: 2,000 observations with 350 explanatory features.
+We first simulate a small-p environment: 2,000 observations with 350 explanatory features.
 While our features are simulated independently, the maximum observed correlation is approximately .14.
 While many competitor algorithms are compared on the real data, only two are presented here for simplicity.
 Our goal is to demonstrate the gains from searching complex spaces using feature selection algorithms.
 Five algorithms are compared: RAI searching the interaction space, the Lasso, random forests \citep{Brei01}, the true model, and the mean model.
 The mean model merely predicts $\bar Y$ in order to bound the range of reasonable performance between that of the true model and the mean model.
 Two Lasso models are compared: the one with minimum cross-validated error (Lasso.m) and the smallest model with cross-validated error within one standard deviation of the minimum (Lasso.1).
-Since the feature space is small, it is possible to compute the full interaction space of approximately 61,000 variables.
+Since the feature space is small, it is possible to compute the full interaction space of approximately 61,000 features.
 Lasso is given this larger set, while RAI and random forests are only given the 350 marginal variables.
 Random forests is included such that comparison can be made to a high-performance, off-the-shelf procedure that also constructs its own feature space.